-For people with halal dieter restrictions or for people who just want to eat good and affordable Japanese yakiniku BBQ, Yakiniku Panga is the place to go!
-Halal yakiniku restaurants are quite the rarity in Tokyo.
-Here is what to expect when you go out to eat at Yakiniku Panga.
+For people with halal dietary restrictions or for people who just want to eat great and affordable Japanese yakiniku BBQ, Yakiniku Panga is the place to go!
+What's more, what you are served here is authentic, beautifully marbled wagyu (Japanese beef)!

 Ranked 20th in the S.Pellegrino World's 50 Best Restaurants in 2011, Ryugin has a lot of accomplishments.
 It has three Michelin stars amongst other awards.
 Renowned Japanese chef Seiji Yamamoto wows his guests with a special fusion cuisine in downtown Roppongi, Tokyo.
 Come for an incredible food journey.